electra01/ElectraPay-point-of-sale/README.md

 ## Windows
-  - Download and run the installer.
+- <a href="https://github.com/Electra-project/ElectraPay-point-of-sale/releases/download/1.0/Electrapay_setup_v1.0.exe">Download and run the installer</a>

 ## Linux
 - You should have version of openSSL >= 1.1.0 to run the application.

      Check your version by typing in terminal: `openssl version -a` and update if necessary.

-  - Download and run the installer.
+- <a href="https://github.com/Electra-project/ElectraPay-point-of-sale/releases/download/1.0/ElectraPay_Point_of_sale.run">Download and run the installer</a>

 ## Setup your application